 These two super apps become an integral part of the Chinese mobile system.
 They both offer services from food delivery, ride-sharing to financial services such as payment.

 Now, companies around the world are trying to follow the successful Chinese model – Super app.
-However, could this model emerge in the US or the Europe?
+However, could this model emerge in the US or Europe?

 Other regions, different needs